 Are you an Academic Supervisor?

-In collaboration with the University of Bristol, University of Exeter and the University of the West of England, the Programme will be running a virtual Academic Supervisor Refresher Session for all Academic Supervisors in the South West.
-The session will take place on Monday 8th November 1-3pm.
-Please save the date and look out for more information in due course.
+In collaboration with the University of Bristol, University of Exeter and the University of the West of England, the Programme ran a virtual Academic Supervisor Refresher Session for all Academic Supervisors in the South West.
+If you would like to access the recording of this session, please contact PublicHealth.SW@hee.nhs.uk

 Training Conference 2021

 The Training Conference took place virtually on the 21st October 2021; thank you to all those who presented and contributed to make the event as successful as it was.
 Initial feedback from the event looks excellent.
 The presentations and recordings of the day are now available to view on the event SharePoint site.
 If you would like access to this, please contact PublicHealth.SW@hee.nhs.uk

 The conference also acted as the annual update for Supervisors.
 All Educational and Academic Supervisors have been contacted if they are required to complete the annual update by watching a series of the video clips.